Refined enumerations of alternating sign triangles: Roots of and

 \end{conj}

-It seems that the list of conjectures of the above kind can be continued.
-Experiments suggest that the steps $e_1, \ldots, e_k$ at the end have to satisfy $e_1=1$ and $\sum_{i=1}^k e_i=-1$, i.e., the Motzkin path before these steps "ends" at height $1$.
-Further it is interesting that all rational roots of the shortest Motzkin path with one of the above endings, except the $7,9,12$-th ending, are explained by the above conjecture and Conjecture \ref{conj: roots of cCs}.
+It seems that the list of conjectures of the above kind can be continued as long as one likes.
+Experiments suggest that the steps $e_1, \ldots, e_k$ at the end must satisfy $e_1=1$ and $\sum_{i=1}^k e_i=-1$, i.e., the Motzkin path before these steps ``ends'' at height $1$.
+Further, it is interesting that all rational roots of the shortest Motzkin path with one of the above endings, with the exception of the path with the $7,9,12$-th ending, are explained by the above conjecture and Conjecture \ref{conj: roots of cCs}.